enbraun/slate/source/includes/_project.md

 ## Update a project

 Updates specified project by setting the values of the parameters passed.
-Any parameters  which is not provided remains unchanged.
-To unset existing value for a parameter, just pass an empty value i.e. `null` or `undefined`.
+Any parameters which are not provided remains unchanged.
+To unset existing value for a parameter, just pass an empty value i.e. `null`.

 This request accepts mostly the same arguments as `Create Project` API.